Magsstaf/Magsstaf/README.md

 - 👋 Hi, I’m @Magsstaf
 - 👀 I’m interested in keeping fit and learning code!
 - 🌱 I’m currently learning code - a complete beginner.
 Its fascinating x
 - 💞️ I’m looking to collaborate on ...not sure as of yet.
-Just starting out on my journey in coding.
+Just starting out on my coding journey.
 - 📫 How to reach me ...
 I'll be around
-- 😄 Pronouns: ...She
+- 😄 Pronouns: ...
+She
 - ⚡ Fun fact: ...Im 51 years young and loving it!

 <!---